BrendelGroup/AEGeAn/docs/api.rst

   This constructor accepts two :c:type:`AgnTranscriptStream` objects as input.
 Locus features are created as per the class description, with additional data stored to track the source (reference vs prediction) of each transcript in each locus.

+.. c:function:: void agn_locus_stream_set_idformat(AgnLocusStream *stream, const char *format)

+  Loci created by this stream are assigned an ID with an arbitrary number.
+The default format is 'locus%lu' (that is, locus1, ;ocus2, etc).
+Use this function to override the default ID format.

 .. c:function:: void agn_locus_stream_set_source(AgnLocusStream *stream, GtStr *source)

   Set the source value to be used for all iLoci created by this stream.
 Default value is 'AEGeAn::AgnLocusStream'.